Alternative mating strategy: Sneaking behaviour in males

-Giant freshwater prawns (Macrobrachium rosenbergii)

 Macrobrachium rosenbergii (giant freshwater prawns or giant river prawns) males have three distinctive body types (morphotypes) upon reaching sexual maturity - small males, orange claw and blue claw.
-Although all three have different appearances; physical size, claw length, behaviour and anatomy; they are all still able to fertilize females.
-This leads to male competition over female mates and thus the use of alternative mating tactics.
+Despite their varying physical size, claw length, behaviour and anatomy, they are all able to fertilize females.
+This leads to male competition over females.
 The dominant males tend to be blue claw over orange claw, then orange claw over small males.
 Dominance is dependent upon their fighting abilities for food supplies, shelter and therefore female mates.

-Small males, being significantly smaller in size than the other two types are unable to fight off other males, and instead apply the alternative mating tactic of sneaking.
+Small males, being significantly smaller than the other two types are unable to fight off other males, and instead apply the tactic of sneaking.
 The small male attempts to fertilize a female while she is being guarded by a blue claw mate.
-This is a high risk tactic, as they have a chance of being killed or injured by the larger blue claw males with a limited success rate of achieving fertilization.

-The orange claw males are unable to perform sneak tactics due to their larger size compared to small males; or successfully fight competitively against larger blue claws.
+This is a high risk tactic, as they have a chance of being killed or injured by the larger blue claw males with a limited chance of achieving fertilization.
+Orange claw males are unable to perform sneak tactics as they are larger than small males; nor can they successfully fight against larger blue claws.
 This means they are a small population percentage in nature due to their low fertilization rates.

-Common side-blotched lizard (Uta stansburiana)

-With regard to their throat color, the males of the common side-blotched lizard can also be distinguished into three morphotypes which compete against each other for reproduction.
+With regard to their throat color, the males of the common side-blotched lizard Uta stansburiana can be distinguished into three morphotypes which compete against each other for reproduction.
 Males with an orange-colored throat aggressively claim a large territory for themselves to build a harem.
 Meanwhile, the males with a blue-colored throat are less dominant, but guard their mating partner from other males.
 Finally, males with a yellow-colored throat mimic the female phenotype and rely on a sneaking strategy.
 From that polymorphism, a rock-paper-scissor like game emerges: the dominant orange-colored males take females from the blue-colored males by force, the blue-colored males are able to protect their females from the yellow-colored males, which in turn are able to sneak into the harem of orange-colored males.